Charles Portis: Career

 Both Norwood and True Grit were adapted as movies, with fellow Arkansan Glen Campbell and Kim Darby in leading roles in the two films.
 Both pictures were commercially successful.
 John Wayne won an Academy Award and a Golden Globe for Best Actor for his performance as Rooster Cogburn in True Grit, one of the top box-office hits of 1969.
 True Grit was released on June 11, 1969, earning US$14.25 million at the box office.
 A second film version, written and directed by Joel and Ethan Coen and starring Jeff Bridges and Hailee Steinfeld debuted in December 2010.

 Portis published several short pieces in The Atlantic Monthly, including the memoir "Combinations of Jacksons" and the story "I Don't Talk Service No More".

-His final published work was the anthology Escape Velocity: A Charles Portis Miscellany, a collection of non-fiction, journalism, short stories, and a single play, Delray's New Moon.
+His final published work was the collection Escape Velocity: A Charles Portis Miscellany, including journalism and other non-fiction, short stories, and a single play, Delray's New Moon.
 Subjects include the civil rights movement, a road trip in Baja, and Elvis Presley's visit to his aging mother.
 Some of the works originally appeared in such publications such as the New York Herald Tribune and Saturday Evening Post.
 New York Times book reviewer Carlo Rotella said, "You can enjoy Escape Velocity as a stand-alone collection, but a Portis miscellany will always be read too as a key to the experiences and craft lessons that shaped the novels."

-Death
+Writing of Portis, Aaron Gilbreath has observed that his literary obscurity might, like him, remain forever hidden, because "he won't surface long enough to let reporters ask him about it."

+However, in 2023 the Library of America published his Collected Works.

+Personal life and death

 Portis lived in Little Rock, Arkansas, where he died of Alzheimer's disease on February 17, 2020, at the age of 86.